Zaid-Ajaj/the-elmish-book/chapters/commands/commands.md

 # Elmish Commands

-A command in Elmish is a function with side-effects that can trigger events into the dispatch loop.
+A command in Elmish is a function that can trigger events into the dispatch loop.
 Being able to trigger events means that a command has control over a dispatch function.
 Before we dive into examples and implementation, let us look at the signature of an Elmish command:
 ```fsharp
 val command : Cmd<'Msg>
 ```